Windsor to Toronto fall road trip

 Where to eat and drink in Toronto

-Toronto restaurants, cafes and eateries don’t disappoint: With over 7,500 restaurants and over a dozen craft breweries, you’ll never run out of great food and drink options in this city.
+With over 9,000 restaurants and over a dozen craft breweries, you’ll never run out of great food and drink options in this city.

-MICHELIN starred restaurants: Toronto is the first Canadian city to be recognized in the MICHELIN Guide with over a dozen restaurants starred.
+Toronto is the first Canadian city to be recognized in the MICHELIN Guide, with over a dozen restaurants starred.

 Location: Ossington Street